nashidau/RMU-Interchange/Creature.md

 Note the fields are based on the Creature Law data.

+We have _some_ documentation here for PC sheets - full support is coming in the future for PCs

+## Top Level

 Category is what sort of sheet this is.
 Creature is the only documented fotmat at the moment.

 ```json